UBS Wealth Americas breaks revenue record

-UBS AG UBSN.VX, Switzerland's biggest bank, said Tuesday that its U.S. brokerage arm contributed 46.7 percent of its global wealth management revenue and 25 percent of wealth management profit in the third quarter.
+UBS AG, Switzerland's biggest bank, said Tuesday that its U.S. brokerage arm contributed 46.7 percent of its global wealth management revenue and 25 percent of wealth management profit in the third quarter.

 Productivity grew 9 percent to an average of $1.08 million per broker during the quarter, as fee income from managed accounts grew 10 percent to $1.2 billion.
 Net interest income rose 6 percent to $276 million on higher loan balances.